jayalane/go-counter/README.md

 configuration (you provide a string name of the counter).
 There is also a sync version using atomic mutuxes; this is faster in the normal case (using less CPU and lower latency) but of course could be a source of contention in the general case.
+The channel API uses ten channels so that there's less contention for the channel.

+At pretty high rates of counting (5 million calls/second, maybe a dozen things counted each call).

 Each minute the counts will be printed out.
 The numbers will be old-school aligned and tabularized.
 If you provide a callback, then